In our quest for the best vans for conversion into camper vans, many models present themselves as options and some stand out more than others.

 - Renault Trafic: a strong option for fuel efficiency and city maneuverability

-- Opel Movano: versatile for converting small and large campervans
+- Opel Movano: versatile for conversions of small and large camper vans

-Before we dive into a discussion about campervans themselves, you might be curious about the cost of converting a van into a home on wheels.
-A few months ago, we wrote a comprehensive article on the cost of converting a Sprinter van, so if you are looking for a complete guide on conversion costs, be sure to check it out.
+Before diving into a discussion about camper vans themselves, you might be curious about the cost of converting a van into a home on wheels.
+A few months ago, we wrote a comprehensive article on the cost of a Sprinter van conversion, so if you are looking for a complete guide on conversion costs, be sure to check it out.

-However, generally speaking, a van transformation costs between €8,000 and €25,000.
-Converting your van could cost as little as €5,000 if you get creative with the materials you use and source a lot of used or recycled materials.
-If you equip your van with all the high-end features and characteristics, some projects can reach €150,000.
+However, generally speaking, a van conversion costs between €8,000 and €25,000.
+Your van conversion could cost as little as €5,000 if you get creative with the materials you use and source many used or recycled materials.
+If you equip your van with all the high-end features and amenities, some projects reach €150,000.

-Keep in mind that this adds to the cost of the van itself, so be sure to factor that in when comparing the models below with your overall budget.
+Keep in mind that this is in addition to the cost of the van itself, so be sure to factor that in when comparing the models below with your overall budget.

-After the cost, you need to be clear about some important requirements before choosing the right van for your conversion project.
+After cost, you need to be clear on some important requirements before choosing the right van for your conversion project.
 Some of the main requirements to consider include:

 - Wheelbase and length

-- Interior height (ability to stand up inside or not)
+- Interior height (ability to stand upright inside or not)

 - Access doors (side and/or rear)